The Essential Guide to Understanding the RFP Process

 - Did you ask the right questions?
 If you’re sure that the vendors you’ve invited represent a good sample of the possible providers and get enough responses, the fact that the responses are poor might have to do with the questions you’ve asked.
-Solution: re-engage with your subject matter experts and stakeholders to ensure that you are creating the proper context and expectations for the vendors and re-draft critical parts of your RFP as necessary.
+Solution: re-engage with your SME and stakeholders to ensure that you are creating the proper context and expectations for the vendors and re-draft critical parts of your RFP as necessary.

 What should I do if I get too many good responses?